ftomaz-c/Codewars/README.md

 # Codewars
 <div align="center">

-## 🚀 Welcome to my CodeWars Katas Repository! 🚀
+## 🚀 Welcome to my Codewars Katas Repository! 🚀
 </div>

 This repository is for the intent of sharing my solutions for the katas[^*] while tracking my progress in codewars.